Erickramirez/RoboND-Perception-Project/README.md

 ## Discussion
-I tried to setup my own environment, because in the virtual machine I got a lot of lag and sometimes the robot doesn't fully grasped the objects.
+I tried to configure my own environment because in the virtual machine I got a lot of lag and sometimes the robot does not fully grasp the objects.
 My pipeline identified correctly 100% of objects in test1.world, 100% in test2.world and 87.5% (7/8) in test3.world. the object that wasn't identified is the glue, in order to get a better accuracy it will need necessary a better classification, for instance we can use Deep learning for this task, also in order to get a more robust output, it will be necessary to have more samples and even scenarios with only a part of the object in order to get a better result in an overlapping.
-Also, some noise can cause issues, in this case we will need to improve the filters applied.
+Also, some noise can cause issues, in this case, we will need to improve the filters applied.
-Note: in order to get the results for the world 3, I modified the section (this is an area to inprove, a better way is an evaluation of tolerance on each world) :
+Note: in order to get the results for the world 3, I modified the section (this is an area to improve, a better way is an evaluation of tolerance on each world) :
 ```
 if detected_set_objects == pick_set_objects or (len(detected_objects_labels)==len(pick_set_objects) and len(pick_set_objects) >5) :
         print('start pr2_mover')